Pikuach nefesh: Who must help

 If there is a choice between a Jew and a gentile who are equally qualified, and the situation is not urgent, it is preferable for the gentile provide the assistance (with a notable exception of childbirth to provide more comfort).

 Examples

 Organ donation

 According to some halakhic rulers, organ donation in Jewish law is one classic example of the obligation to violate a commandment because of pikuach nefesh.
 Saving a life can override the prohibition against desecrating a corpse.
 However, due to the limitation that a specific life must be in danger, a specific organ recipient must generally be identified before the organ is removed.
 Organ removal to organ banks for possible future use is generally prohibited by all Orthodox Judaism poskim.

+Medication

+Pancreatic enzyme replacement therapy is a pig-derived mixture of pancreatic enzymes, taken as an oral medication by patients with certain pancreatic disorders that cause exocrine pancreatic insufficiency.
+These include cystic fibrosis, chronic pancreatitis, pancreatic cancer and following surgical removal of the pancreas.
+Jewish figures such as the Chief Rabbi of the United Hebrew Congregations have ruled it permissible for Jewish patients to take these medications, providing there is no suitable alternative.

 Shabbat and holidays

 The laws of Shabbat and the Jewish holidays may be suspended for the purposes of pikuach nefesh.
 The earliest known example of this took place in 167 BCE, when Mattathias and the Hasmoneans declared that it was permitted for their followers to fight on the Sabbath day to defend themselves from attack.
 One is allowed to travel in order to save another's life, and medical care may be provided to critically ill patients (see Driving on Shabbat).
 According to Moshe Feinstein, it is permissible to travel to accompany a woman in labor to a hospital because the Talmud is especially solicitous of health with respect to pregnancy and childbirth.
 Shabbat laws can also be bent for a woman who has given birth in the last three days to make sure that she is comfortable and healthy.

 One is allowed to drive a woman to a hospital on Shabbat to give birth, since birth can be life-threatening without medical supervision.
 Similarly, one may sign a consent form for surgery on Shabbat if the surgery will otherwise be delayed.

 If one's close relative is transported to the hospital under emergency circumstances during Shabbat, one is allowed to drive or accept a ride to the hospital in order to provide company to their relative at the hospital, since this may be life-saving.
 One may also be needed at the hospital to sign potentially life-saving consent forms.